avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Similarity solution
 ====================

 The similarity solution is one of the few cases where a semi-analytic solution can be derived for solving the depth integrated equations.
-It is therefore a very useful test case for validating simulation results coming from the dense flow avalanche computation module.
+It is a useful test case for validating simulation results coming from the dense flow avalanche computation module.
-This semi-analytic solution can be derived under very strict conditions and making one major assumption on the shape of the solution.
+This semi-analytic solution can be derived under very strict conditions and making one major assumption on the shape of the solution (symmetry/anti-symmetry of the solution around the x and y axis).
 The full development of the conditions and assumptions as well as the derivation of the solution is presented in details in :cite:`HuSiSaNo1993`.
 The term semi-analytic is here used because the method enables to transform the PDE (partial differential equation) of the problem into an ODE using a similarity analysis method.
-Solving the ODE still requires a numerical integration but this last one is way more accurate (when conducted properly) and requires less computation power than solving the PDE.
+Solving the ODE still requires a numerical integration but this last one is more accurate (when conducted properly) and requires less computation power than solving the PDE.

 In this problem, we consider an avalanche governed by a dry friction law (Coulomb friction) flowing down an inclined plane.
 The released mass is initially distributed in an ellipse with a parabolic depth shape.